Meet the Filmmakers

 Kier Atherton was born, raised, and returned to northwest Montana, where he makes a living as a seasonal trail worker and goes broke as a musician and documentary filmmaker.
+Kier has also told the stories of the West with a feature film, "Love Like Gold."

 Madeleine Graham Blake lives on an inholding in the Lower Klamath Lake Wildlife Refuge with her husband Tupper and her dog Mighty Mick, the Diminutive Duck Dog.
 She taught film-based photography at Dominican University of California, and her work has been featured in three books and numerous publications, including Western Horseman and Range Magazine.